Jean-Paul Gagnon

-Jean-Paul Gagnon is a social and political philosopher, director of the Foundation for the Philosophy of Democracy and a senior lecturer of politics at the University of Canberra.
+Jean-Paul Gagnon is a Canadian Australian social and political philosopher, director of the Foundation for the Philosophy of Democracy and a senior lecturer of politics at the University of Canberra.
 He specialises in democratic theory and the philosophy of democracy.

 Gagnon, along with Mark Chou, is co-founder and co-editor in chief, along with Emily Beausoleil, of the Journal Democratic Theory and co-editor of Palgrave's Theories, Concepts and Practices or Democracy series.

 He has authored four books, most recently ‘Young People, Citizenship and Political Participation: Combating Civic Deficit?’ and has been published in a number of world leading journals.

 Career

 Gagnon was awarded the Commonwealth of Australia International Postgraduate in 2007.
 He received his PhD in Political Science in 2010 at the Queensland University of Technology, Queensland, Australia.
 In 2011, Gagnon was awarded an Honorary Research Fellowship by the Centre for China Studies.
 In 2013 he joined the Australian Catholic University, Melbourne, Australia, as a university postdoctoral research fellow in the School of Arts.
 In 2014, Gagnon and Mark Chou co-founded the journal Democratic Theory, an international peer reviewed academic journal that explores democracy through philosophical and interdisciplinary contributions.
 Democratic theory is published and distributed by Berghahn.

 In 2015, Gagnon became an assistant professor at the University of Canberra, Canberra, Australia, in the School of Government and Policy.
-He has rambled incoherently on topics such as; democracy, Australian politics, political theory, the politics of China and public policy.
+He has taught topics such as; democracy, Australian politics, political theory, the politics of China and public policy.